venits/react-instagram-photo-picker/README.md

 All you need is Instagram **access_token** that you receive after successful login to Instagram account.

-If you install [instagram-web-oauth](https://github.com/venits/instagram-web-oauth) modulem you don't have to worry about authentication because my library will take care of it.
-It is also mine module so I can ensure you that it works ;)
+If you install [instagram-web-oauth](https://github.com/venits/instagram-web-oauth) module you don't have to worry about authentication because my library will take care of it.

+**It is also mine module so I can ensure you that it works ;)**

 ## Preview